ceedee666/drumm.sh/content/teaching/main.md

 [This site](/teaching/lectures/previous-lectures) contains a list of lectures I taught during the previous terms.

-## Common Rules §§
+## Common Rules §

-All my lectures are based on this [learning agreement](/teaching/learning-agreement).
+All my lectures are based on this [learning agreement 🤝](/teaching/learning-agreement).
-Additional the [rules for tools](/teaching/rules-for-tools) describe which tools my be used in my lectures.
+Additional the [rules for tools 🛠️](/teaching/rules-for-tools) describe which tools my be used in my lectures.

 ## Bachelor and Master Thesis 🎓